What’s a good topic for a white paper?

 In 2022, Bitcoin is trading around $40,000… more than shown in the chart, but still shy of its all-time high of $67,500.

-And cryptocurrencies are still a hot trend in business… and in white papers.
+And naturally enough, cryptocurrencies are re-emerging as a hot trend in business, in politics, and and in white papers.

 Targeting specific sectors

-While Bitcoin is intended as a universal medium of exchange, most of the startups I’ve heard from are targeting a specific sector.
+While Bitcoin is intended as a universal medium of exchange, most of the startups I heard from were targeting a specific sector.

-In each case, the goal is to bring the benefits of cryptocurrencies to an entirely new field that has a big, nagging problem.
+In each case, the goal was to bring the benefits of cryptocurrencies to an entirely new field that has a big, nagging problem.

-Here are five clear examples from the startups I’ve heard from:
+Here are five clear examples from the startups I heard from:

 - Advertising